-The CU MS effort was led by Metro staff and the Office of Metro Attorney, and was supported by a multidisciplinary consulting team.
+The CUMS effort was led by Metro staff and the Office of Metro Attorney, and was supported by a multidisciplinary consulting team.
 An aggressive timeline estimate of two years was initially set to complete the process.
 Several known nonconforming land uses and high-priority issues were identified early on, including multimodal access and parking (including bicycle parking and parking lot landscaping), environmental impacts, and stormwater management.
 Given the complexity of these issues, staff recognized that timing of land use approvals could pose a threat to project construction schedules.

-Concurrent with the CU MS process, a consultant team prepared the Oregon Zoo's new Comprehensive Capital Master Plan (CCMP) (additional context provided about the Master Plan in the next section).
-The Master Plan provided increased detail around project scope, sequencing, sustainability initiatives, and general campus infrastructure improvements and served as the basis for the final CU MS application for City of Portland approval.
+Concurrent with the CUMS process, a consultant team prepared the Oregon Zoo's new Comprehensive Capital Master Plan (CCMP) (additional context is provided about the CCMP in the prior section).
+The CCMP provided increased detail around project scope, sequencing, sustainability initiatives, and general campus infrastructure improvements and served as the basis for the final CUMS application for City of Portland approval.

-Though the work of the CU MS and CCMP planning process, Metro decided to address land use requirements in three distinct phases to reduce risk to project timelines from possibly delayed land use decisions and, in the case of the West Parking Lot, to seek approvals with appropriate property owner partners.
+Through the work of the CUMS and CCMP planning processes, Metro decided to address land use requirements in three distinct phases to reduce risk to project timelines from possibly delayed land use decisions and, in the case of the West Parking Lot, to seek approvals with appropriate property owner partners.
 The three phases were:

-- Phase I Amendment to the prior CU MS: To maintain the program's construction momentum, Metro asked the city to allow work to proceed on the Elephant Lands project and the Condors of the Columbia project under the prior CU MS. One challenging aspect of this amendment was the Elephants Lands expansion into the environmental zone on the northeast side of the exhibit.
+- Phase I Amendment to the prior CUMS: To maintain the program's construction momentum, Metro asked the city to allow work to proceed on the Elephant Lands project and the Condors of the Columbia project under the prior CUMS.
+One challenging aspect of this amendment was the Elephants Lands expansion into the environmental zone on the northeast side of the exhibit.
 Though filed three months behind schedule, this amendment was approved in March 2012. - Phase II New Conditional Use application for the West Parking Lot: Up to this point, the West Lot did not have legal land use standing with the city.
 The West Lot land use application was for permanent use of the area as parking.
-This separate West Lot application allowed for the zoo and its neighbors to focus on this discrete topic without jeopardizing timelines for other zoo bond projects.
-This application was approved November 2012. - Phase III New CU MS: The new Conditional Use Master Plan laid out the growth plan for the next 10 years for the remainder of the specific bond projects and the overall master plan improvements.
-The CU MS reflected the needs of the bond projects as articulated in the Comprehensive Capital Master Plan and encompasses site planning and boundaries, current and future uses, development standards, and projected transportation and parking impacts.
-Though originally expected to be submitted the fourth quarter of 2011, the application for the new CU MS was submitted August 2012 and approved January 2013.
+This separate West Lot application allowed the zoo and its neighbors to focus on this discrete topic without jeopardizing timelines for other zoo bond projects.
+This application was approved November 2012.

+• Phase III New CUMS: The new Conditional Use Master Plan laid out the growth plan for the next 10 years for the remainder of the specific bond projects and the overall master plan improvements.
+The CUMS reflected the needs of the bond projects as articulated in the Comprehensive Capital Master Plan and encompassed site planning and boundaries, current and future uses, development standards, and projected transportation and parking impacts.
+Though originally expected to be submitted the fourth quarter of 2011, the application for the new CUMS was submitted August 2012 and approved January 2013.

-Concurrently with the CU MS process, the zoo was faced with the pending expiration of the zoo's 30-year lease of the Washington Park parking lot.
+Concurrently with the CUMS process, the zoo was faced with the pending expiration of the zoo's 30-year lease of the Washington Park parking lot.
 Though the zoo attempted several times to negotiate a revival of the parking lot lease, the city was unwilling to do so.
-The confluence of the CU MS process with the return of the management of the parking lot to the City of Portland Parks & Recreation department had ramifications for institutions beyond the zoo itself.
+The confluence of the CUMS process with the return of the management of the parking lot to the City of Portland Parks & Recreation department had ramifications for institutions beyond the zoo itself.